scott-simpson/scott-simpson/src/pages/subscriptions/index.md

 When we launched our initial version of subscriptions, the whole team was excited to see customer feedback and see the subscriptions come rolling in.
 The reality was much different.
 In the first week of launch, we had just 1 or 2 subscriptions and things seemed to be crawling along.
 Our conversion rate was just 0.1% versus our storefront conversion of 11%.
 What was the problem?
 We invested so much time and resources into building this but with little results to show.

 ## Talking with Customers
 We decided that the best way forward was to get feedback from customers as well as people who had never used UrbanStems.
-Our product designer and I setup user interviews with 10 people to get feedback on subscriptions.
+Our product designer and I set up user interviews with 10 people to get feedback on subscriptions.
 From these interviews, we landed on two main things to address.
 The first was that users wanted more transparency around which bouquets they were getting.
 The second was that most of the messaging on the subscriptions page was geared towards buying a subscription for yourself.
-Although customers liked this idea, the price point wasn't in line with their expectations, but customers did say that they would be likely to gift at that pricepoint.
+Although customers liked this idea, the price point wasn't in line with their expectations.
+However, customers did say that they would be likely to gift to someone else at that pricepoint.

 <figure>